DennisseCannobbio/DennisseCannobbio/README.md

 - 👋 Hi, I’m @DennisseCannobbio
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Backend Development and Devops!
-- 🌱 I’m currently learning C# and Angular!
+- 🌱 I’m currently learning AWS!.
 - 📫 How to reach me: Dennisse Cannobbio in LinkedIn!

 <!---